 The consolidation or engulfing pattern must occur during a pullback against the trend, or be the pullback.

-Here a few examples on a one-minute Facebook (FB) chart.
+Here are a few examples on a one-minute Facebook (FB) chart.

 Charts from TradingView.